dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 </div>
 ```

 > Notice how the URL we're linking to does *not* start with a `/`.
-If you linked to `/myorders`, it would appear to work the same, but if you ever wanted to deploy the app to a non-root URL the the link would break.
+If you linked to `/myorders`, it would appear to work the same, but if you ever wanted to deploy the app to a non-root URL the link would break.
 The `<base href="/">` tag in `index.html` specifies the prefix for all non-slash-prefixed URLs in the app, regardless of which component renders them.

 If you run the app now, you'll see the link, styled as expected: